AmeerD/AmeerD.github.io/_pages/reading.md

 * Outlive: The Science and Art of Longevity, Peter Attia

 ## The Timeline
+* The Wager: A Tale of Shipwreck, Mutiny and Murder, David Grann (July 2023)
 * The Apollo Murders, Chris Hadfield (June 2023)
 * On a Night of a Thousand Stars, Andrea Yaryura Clark (May 2023)
 * I Contain Multitudes, Ed Yong (March 2023)